 Calling all dietetic students and interns!
 Are you ready to make this the year you broaden your horizons, expand your networks, and make strides in your path in dietetics?

-As the Student Committee Chair of the Dietitians in Integrative and Functional Medicine (DIFM) practice group, I invite you to become a member.
 There is so much you can learn about the DIFM philosophy which centers around a holistic, “Food as Medicine” approach to personalized health and healing and is based firmly in the Integrative Medicine Model.
 Please take a look at the tremendous list of Member Benefits.
 (Note: you must be a member of the Academy of Nutrition and Dietetics to become a member of DIFM.)

 Why should YOU become a student member?